ShiftSoftware/Website/docs/software-development/tasks.md

 We use a centralized Collaboration tool.
 And it's in our company's culture to make sure that **all** of our work is recorded and progressed in the task management system.

-We want our work to be organized, categorized, and accessible to allr relevant parties.
-Having a centralized collabration tool solves below problems:
+We want our work to be organized, categorized, and accessible to all relevant parties.
+Having a centralized collaboration tool solves below problems:

 * Not everyone is able to attend all meetings or join all phone calls.
 * Details discussed in meetings & phone calls can be forgotten.